 - an indication of university follow up method or desired outcome

 We are still here to support.

 During times of global crisis, our most vulnerable cultural populations are at increased risk for exacerbated harms.
-The Office of Inclusive Excellence Education & Development (OIEED) continues to provide comprehensive response to issues of violence, bias, harassment and hate.
-If you have questions about any changes being made to our current work and prevention efforts in response to COVID-19, or if you are seeking advocacy for incident of violence, bias, or harassment, please contact:
+The Office of Inclusive Excellence Education & Development (OIEED) continues to provide comprehensive response to issues of identity-based violence, bias, harassment and hate.
+If you have questions about any changes being made to our current work and prevention efforts in response to COVID-19, or if you are seeking advocacy for incident of bias or harassment, please contact: